dbpedia/extraction-framework/.github/ISSUE_TEMPLATE/build-problem.md

 ---
-name: Software Build Problem
+name: Build Problem
-about: When trying to `mvn install` the software an error occured
+about: when trying to `mvn install` the software an error occured
 title: ''
 labels: 'build'
 assignees: ''